aazam125/LeetCodeJournal/README.md

 # LeetCodeJournal
 Hi,

-This repository is where I will track my Leetcode progress.
-Thank you for viewing my progress.
+This repository is where I will track my LeetCode progress.

 Sincerely,
 Adam Azam